sirbega/Ikre/codility/Iterations/readme.txt

 This part of codility only has a single problem.

-Trying a readme just to fix the looks.
+This readme is here just to fix the looks.